School of Engineering

 - Biomedical engineering/mechanical engineering

-Students interested in any of the double majors listed above should contact the chairman of the biomedical engineering department or the Dean’s Office for details about the curriculum.
+Students interested in any of the dual degrees listed above should contact the chairman of the biomedical engineering department or the Dean’s Office for details about the curriculum.

 - Medical devices